iadvize/documentation/Documentation.md

 * The product List (on the discussion panel)
 * The visitor profile (on the discussion panel)
-* The end of conversation (on the discussion panel)
+* The conversation closing form (on the discussion panel)

 ### The product list
 The integration of the product list enables iAdvize's Console panel users to browse a product catalog from the iAdvize discussion panel.